-When you are diagnosed with brain cancer, learning as much as you can about it can help you decide on the best treatment for you.
-This guide helps you learn the basics on the types of brain cancer and how they are treated.
+When you’re diagnosed with brain cancer, learning as much as you can about it can help you choose the best treatment for you.
+This guide shows you the basics on the types of brain cancer and how they’re treated.

-Primary brain tumors start in brain tissue and tend to stay there.
+- Primary brain tumors start in the brain and tend to stay there.

-Secondary brain tumors are more common.
-These cancers start somewhere else in the body and travel to the brain.
-Lung, breast, kidney, colon, and skin cancers are among the most common cancers that can spread to the brain.
+- Secondary brain tumors are more common.
+These cancers start somewhere else in your body and travel to the brain.
+Lung, breast, kidney, colon, and skin cancers are among the most common cancers that spread to your brain.

-Some brain tumors contain cancer and others don't:
+Some brain tumors contain cancer cells and others don't:

-Benign brain tumors don't have cancer cells.
+- Benign brain tumors don't have cancer cells.
 They grow slowly, can often be removed, and rarely spread to the brain tissue around them.
-They can cause problems if they press on certain areas of the brain, though.
-Depending on where they are located in the brain, they can be life-threatening.
+They can cause problems if they press on certain areas of the brain.
+Depending on the part of the brain they’re in, they can be life-threatening.

-Malignant brain tumors have cancer cells.
-The rates of growth vary, but cells can invade healthy brain tissue nearby.
-Malignant tumors rarely spread beyond the brain or spinal cord.
+- Malignant brain tumors have cancer cells.
+Some grow quickly and others slowly.
+They can invade healthy brain tissue nearby.
+Malignant tumors rarely spread beyond your brain or spinal cord.

 Grades of Brain Tumors

-Grade 2.
+- Grade 2.
 The cells look slightly abnormal and grow slowly.
-The tumor may spread to nearby tissue and can recur later, maybe at a more life-threatening grade.
+The tumor may spread to nearby tissue and can come back, maybe at a more life-threatening grade.

-Grade 3.
+- Grade 3.
 The cells look abnormal and are actively growing into nearby brain tissue.
-These tumors tend to recur.
+These tumors tend to come back.

 Some tumors change.
-A benign one can turn malignant, and a lower-grade tumor may return at a higher grade.
+Rarely, some benign tumors can turn malignant, and a lower-grade tumor may return at a higher grade.